iCounterBOX/TensorFlow_CarOccupancyDetector_V2/README.md

 I decided to setup.. tensorflow_gpu-1.12.0 + Python 3.6.5 + cuDNN 7 + CUDA9

 Anaconda3 (https://www.anaconda.com/)
 I use Anaconda and Spyder and the Anaconda-Prompt!
-My first try to setup ALL within Anaconda-GUI ( TF, Cuda,..) did not work ñ the different dependent Versions made conflicts.
+My first try to setup ALL within Anaconda-GUI ( TF, Cuda,..) did not work ‚Äì the different dependent Versions made conflicts.
-At the end I setup ìSOMEî in anaconda and some  within the environment-Prompt ñ figuring out the proper Versions was the biggest pain..
+At the end I setup ‚ÄúSOME‚Äù in anaconda and some  within the environment-Prompt ‚Äì figuring out the proper Versions was the biggest pain..

 CUDA-Toolkit